uwplse/seguard-resources/ONBOARDING.md

    by using the label as classification groundtruth and calculate recall etc. metrics?

+**Deliverable**: Please fork this repo and update the `classifier.ipynb` accordingly with the following code and results:
+(1) random forest classification recall and precision based on vector data with KFold method (K=10) (2) featurize the graphs in second dataset and use it for the above classification instead of the
+    vectors I showed in dataset 1

 ## Learning

 We are trying to maintain a library to needed knowledge and references